 Why was the mysterious woman minister, who is alleged to have sexually assaulted Amanda Tweed by none other than Rev. Gail Seavey herself in her 2016 Berry Street lecture, "still working as a Fellowshipped UU minister" in 2016?

-as recently as 2014, "Amanda was warned against going public for fear of a lawsuit"?
+Who was UUA President when as recently as 2014, "Amanda was warned against going public for fear of a lawsuit"?

 Oh wait, that would have been UUA President Rev. Dr. Peter "Beyond Belief" Morales who, in the spring of 2012, ignominiously terminated a centuries old Unitarian*Universalist tradition of opposing and denouncing blasphemy laws by having the UUA's Canadian attorney, Stikeman Elliott Barristurds & Bullshitters defamation lawyer Maître Marc-André Coulombe, threaten me with prosecution for the archaic criminal act of blasphemous libel if I did not "take down" aka "memory hole" The Emerson Avenger blog posts that told the readily verifiable Truth about "such despicable crimes as pedophilia and rape" most certainly committed by "certain Unitarian*Universalist ministers", not to mention Rev. Victoria Weinstein's pedophile*rapist parishioner Richard Buell.